Florida Attorney General Pam Bondi Issues Emergency Rule Outlawing 22 Additional Synthetic Drugs

 Bondi said she will work with the Legislature to add new variations to its existing ban on some formulas used to manufacture the synthetics, making her emergency ban permanent.

 While they welcome the new ban, law enforcement officials say it remains a challenge to crack down on their manufacture.

 The Alachua County Sheriff’s Office is already responding to Attorney General Pam Bondi’s emergency rule outlawing 22 additional synthetic drugs.

 Shortly following Bondi’s announcement, Alachua County’s crime prevention unit informed convenience stores and head shops, which often carry synthetic drugs, about the new ban, said Art Forgey, the Sheriff Office’s spokesman.

 None of the 22 newly illegal drugs were found in stores that the unit visited on Tuesday, December 11, 2012, he said.

 The war on drugs is very much alive in Florida and courts continue to be aggressive in pursuing drug charges.
 A criminal conviction for the manufacture, possession or delivery of a controlled substance can permanently affect every aspect of one’s life.
-At Edwards & Mason, our drug defense attorneys have represented clients charged with the possession, trafficking, sale, manufacture or intent to distribute illegal substances.
+At Edwards & Jones, our drug defense attorneys have represented clients charged with the possession, trafficking, sale, manufacture or intent to distribute illegal substances.
 We understand the details and nuances of Florida law and how it applies to specific situations.

 Before trying to resolve any situation or charge on your own, it is important to speak with a drug crimes lawyer who can explain all of your defense options.
 To learn more, call us toll free at 1-877-377-7801.